datafeedr/datafeedr-comparison-sets/readme.txt

 3. This is the configuration page of the Datafeedr Comparison Sets plugin.

 == Changelog ==

+= 0.9.39 - 2020/08/20 =
+* Added new filter to remove Amazon products from compsets returned via shortcodes.

 = 0.9.38 - 2020/07/27 =
 * Updated for WooCommerce compatibility.